 We started towards north.
 While leaving Thangu, a local man said that ‘uppar baraf girr raha hain’ that means snow started falling at higher altitude.
 We were continuously climbing up and realised soon after that we cannot see any more trees.
 It was all stony mountains covered with sticky green grass or moss.
 Soon after we realised we had entered a region where snow fall had already started.
 Where ever I looked at it was all white.
 We reached almost at height 15,000 ft.
 Sankho was in a bad situation.
 He had acute breathing trouble.
 I asked him whether to return, but he allowed me to continue.
 Sankho stopped talking.
 It was scary.
 All of a sudden I felt that we left the last localities far behind.
 We had almost finished three fourth of our journey.
 We were within the region of greater Himalaya.
 It was also a Himalayan plateau area.
 More we climbed up we entered deep inside the Himalayan plateau area.
 There was no road; it was a strange flat area.
 No sign of human being, no sign of any creatures.
 I was suffering from visual illusion.
 I was continuously within a dilemma that we have lost track.
 Sometime it seemed to me that we were suppose to follow the right side track, sometime it seemed to me we were supposed to follow the left side track.
 But in reality there was no sign of track.
 All were snow covered flat mountain base.
 On our two sides Himalaya was standing like great wall.

 Rains continued, but it was heavier than before, because it was falling with tiny snowflakes.
 Everything was white all across.
 Right to left; top to bottom – snow and clouds with us all the time.
 We continued our journey.
 Sankho was in a pretty bad condition.
 I was scared as I need to depend on the Sherpa only at the same time I was worried for Sankho as well.
-But Sankho was desperate to reach the destiny.
+But Sankho was desperate to reach the destination.
 I could understand his feelings.
 The whole year we usually waited for these days, to come up at Himalaya, and after that we cannot return with empty heart.
 So journey continued…

 After a while suddenly we realised that the flat plateau area was no longer there, rather again we started climbing up and continued the same almost for 1 hour and finally reached a place, where our Sherpa looked at me and said ‘you move up’.
 He looked at Sankho and said ‘I will take care of him’.
 I looked at Sankho he was lying on the snow bed and uttered ‘Go ahead’.